aztrimble/pibirthday/README.md

 # Is your birthday in PI?
 Have you ever wondered if the digits of your birthday are contained somewhere in pi?
-If you a true nerd you have.
+If you're a true nerd you have.

 This repository contains a text file of pi to 1 million decimal places and a python script file that collects your birthday and looks for it in the